Multivariate Multicycle Codes for Complete Single-Shot Decoding: Previous Explicit Constructions

 \subsection{Generalized Bicycle Codes}

-GB codes, introduced in Ref.~\cite{PhysRevA.88.012311}, constitute a special case of MM codes where one cyclic dimension is trivial.
-The standard GB construction employs a single cyclic group $C_\ell$ to generate commuting circulant matrices $A$ and $B$, forming stabilizer matrices:
+GB codes~\cite{PhysRevA.88.012311}, constitute a special case of MM codes where one cyclic dimension is trivial.
+The standard GB construction employs a single cyclic group \editcolor{$\mathbb{Z}_\ell$} to generate commuting circulant matrices $A$ and $B$, forming stabilizer matrices:

 yielding quantum codes with parameters $[[2\ell, k, d]]$.